luualan/react-hacker-stories/README.md

 to access the articles.

 ## About
-I read the textbook called Road to React by Robin Wieruch, and learned how to build this React application.
+I read Road to React by Robin Wieruch, and learned how to build this React application.
+The following are the concepts I've learned:

-Things I learned: * The React syntax
+* The React syntax
 * How to call Hooks such as useState and usReducer
 * How to create custom Hooks
 * How to create a Memoized Handler such as useCallback
 * How to call APIs using fetch and axios

 ## Website
+Here's my React application:
 https://storyfinder-73093.web.app/